 Most flexible rental agreements have a base rent component that assures the landlord this income and will allow the tenants to cover expenses even after a bad year with good crop insurance coverage.
 Base rents vary by area but for Southern Minnesota the range for base rents could be from $100 to $200.
 Then a flexible component is added, either based on price, yields, gross revenue or some combination of these components.

 There are many ways to set up a flexible land rental agreement.
 The farmer and landlord should determine what both are looking for.
-The higher the base rent the more risk the farmer has, the lower the base rent the landlord is increasing their share of the risk with no crop insurance to protect their revenue.
+The higher the base rent, the more risk the farmer has.
+A lower base rent increases the landlord's share of the risk with no crop insurance to protect their revenue.